slembcke/debugger.lua/README.md

 First of all, there is nothing to install.
 Just drop debugger.lua into your project and load it using <code>require()</code>.
 It couldn't be simpler.

 	local dbg = require("debugger")
+	-- Consider enabling auto_where to make stepping through code easier to follow. dbg.auto_where = 2

 	function foo()
 		-- Calling dbg() will enter the debugger on the next executable line, right before it calls print().